-I don't know anyone who loves this world who has ever been used of God in any significant way.
-There's nothing wrong with money and other material success.
+I don’t know anyone who loves this world who has ever been used of God in any significant way.
+There’s nothing wrong with money and other material success.
 However, you must wear the cloak of materialism loosely.
 You must set your affection on Christ and His kingdom, not on the material things of this world.
-1 John 2:15-17 warns:
+1 John 2:15-17 (Living Bible) warns:

-Stop loving this evil world and all that it offers you, for when you love these things you show that you so not really love God; for all these worldly things, these evil desires - the craze for sex, the ambition to buy everything that appeals to you, and the pride that comes from wealth and importance - these are not from God.
+Stop loving this evil world and all that it offers you, for when you love these things you show that you do not really love God; for all these worldly things, these evil desires — the craze for sex, the ambition to buy everything that appeals to you, and the pride that comes from wealth and importance — these are not from God.
 They are from this evil world itself.
-This world is fading away, and these evil, forbidden things will go with it, but whoever keeps doing the will of God will live forever.
+And this world is fading away, and these evil, forbidden things will go with it, but whoever keeps doing the will of God will live forever.

-God's Word teaches that the spiritual Christian should be prepared for battles with the flesh.
+God’s Word teaches that the spiritual Christian should be prepared for battles with the flesh.
 You will have conflict in your life so long as you live.
 There will never be a time in this life when you are free from temptation.
-Galatians 5:17 says:
+Galatians 5:17 (TLB) says:

-We naturally love to do evil things that are just the opposite from the things that the Holy Spirit tells us to do; and the good things we want to do when the Spirit has his way with us are just the opposite of our natural desires.
+We naturally love to do evil things that are just the opposite from the things that the Holy Spirit tells us to do; and the good things we want to do when the Spirit has His way with us are just the opposite of our natural desires.
 These two forces within us are constantly fighting each other to win control over us, and our wishes are never free from their pressures.

 All people, no matter how spiritually mature in Christ, experience temptation and have a tendency toward sin.
 There is a difference, however, between temptation and sin.
-Temptation is the initial impression to do something contrary to God's will.
+Temptation is the initial impression to do something contrary to God’s will.
 Such impressions come to all men and women, even as they did to our Lord, and are not sin in themselves.
-Temptation becomes sin when you meditate on the impression and develop a lustful desire which is often followed by the actual act of disobedience.
+Temptation becomes sin when you meditate on the impression and develop a lustful desire, which is often followed by the actual act of disobedience.

 Live by the Spirit, and you will not gratify the desires of the sinful nature.

 How do you do this?
-For practical daily living you simply recognize your weakness whenever you are tempted and ask the Lord to take care of the problem for you.
+For practical daily living, you simply recognize your weakness whenever you are tempted and ask the Lord to take care of the problem for you.
 When I am tempted, I often remind the Lord that I belong to Him and need His help.
-I ask him to cleanse my mind and thoughts with his blood and control and empower me with the Holy Spirit so I will not yield to any temptation.
+I ask Him to cleanse my mind and thoughts with His blood and control and empower me with the Holy Spirit so I will not yield to any temptation.